DigitalScriptorium/ds-data/README.md

 A. Terms reconciliations

 - Term extraction: All terms (names, places, genres, etc.) are extracted from the new data.

-The list contains all terms from the data, but previously reconciled terms will be accompanied by their URIs/identifiers.
+The lists will contain all terms from the new data, but previously reconciled terms will be accompanied by their URIs/identifiers.

-- Reconciliation: New terms (those not previously reconciled) are reconciled and added to the appropriated CSVs in the `terms` folder (`places.csv`, `names.csv`, etc.)
+- Reconciliation: New terms (those not previously reconciled) are reconciled and added to the appropriate CSVs in the `terms` folder (`places.csv`, `names.csv`, etc.)

 B. Import CSV preparation